 - Seal cracks and crevices around your house with caulk

-If you’ve tried our tips and tricks from above and you can’t seem to keep ants out of your home or business, get in touch with the professionals at Plunkett’s.
+If you’ve tried our tips and tricks from above and you can’t seem to keep ants out of your home, get in touch with the professionals at Plunkett’s Pest Control.
 Our expert team can rid your space of pesky pests and take measures to ensure they stay out.